richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 │   └── versions.tf
 ```

-You must initialize your working directory in order to retrieve the AWS plugins:
+You must initialize your working directory in order to retrieve the Terraform
+plugins for AWS:

     $ terraform init

-You have now a new .terraform directory created:
+You have now a new .terraform directory that is just created:

 ```
 ├── 00-bucket